 Use this form to request an appointment right here on our website!

 A representative will then contact you for more details and appointment confirmation.

 Even if it’s been a while since you’ve had your hearing checked, you probably remember those hearing exams in school.
 While it’s not quite the same, the hearing test process is surprisingly familiar.
 It still involves listening for tones in different volumes and pitches.
 But there’s more to it.
 Here’s what to expect at an audiology appointment.

-Knowing what to expect at an audiology appointment helps you to be more at-ease with the process.
-For many people, the thought of having a hearing loss and wearing hearing aids causes some anxiety.
-But the more you know about audiologists and hearing exams, the better prepared you are to deal with whatever the future holds.
+Knowing what to expect at your upcoming Audiology appointment helps you to be more at ease with the process.
+For some people, the thought of having a hearing loss causes some anxiety.
+But the more you know about what to expect, the more at ease you will be.